Skip to content

 Press Windows + R, type msconfig, and press Enter.
 Go to the Services tab, check “Hide all Microsoft services,” then click “Disable all.”
 Go to the Startup tab and click “Open Task Manager.”
 Disable all startup items.
 Restart your PC and try Windows Update again.

-We tested this on a Windows 11 PC where SFC didn’t fix the error.
-After clean booting, the update installed without issues.
+When SFC alone doesn’t clear the error, a clean boot often lets the update install without interference.
 The Windows Club’s guide also recommends clean boot to identify software conflicts blocking updates.

 Windows msconfig System Configuration dialog with third-party services being unchecked